 The Case Against Marine Mammals in Captivity was first produced in 1995 as a comprehensive resource for the public, the media, scientists, students, and policymakers to learn the various arguments against holding marine mammals for public display in zoos, aquaria, and marine theme parks.
 Marine mammals—a group of animals that are ecologically tied to the ocean environment—cannot thrive in confinement.
-No concrete tank or small sea pen can provide an animal with anything close to the complexity of the marine environment.
+No concrete tank or small sea pen can provide an animal with anything close to the complexity of coastal habitats or the open sea.
 Marine mammals, but especially the larger, wide-ranging predators such as whales, dolphins, and polar bears, simply do not belong in captivity.

 Chapter 1 – Education

 - The primary justification for the public display of marine mammals is the educational benefit of these exhibits.
-However, an objective, detailed evaluation of the educational programs offered by a representative selection of marine theme parks and aquaria has still not been conducted, despite at least a decade of awareness of this lack.
+However, an objective, detailed evaluation of the educational programs offered by a representative selection of marine theme parks and aquaria has still not been conducted, despite at least 15 years of awareness of this lack.

 - In a 2018 international survey, respondents who supported holding cetaceans in captivity were significantly more likely to believe cetacean conservation was not important, which is not consistent with the public display industry’s argument that their facilities educate the public about the urgency of conservation efforts.

 - Fewer than 5 to 10 percent of zoos and aquaria are involved in substantial conservation programs.
 The amount spent on these programs is a mere fraction of the income generated by the facilities.
 Simply exhibiting wildlife is not considered conservation.